Skip to main content

 Answer: Weingarten rights entail the right of union employees, upon request, to have their representative present during an investigative interview that the employee reasonably believes could lead to discipline.
 A list of FAQs on Weingarten rights is available to faculty.

-NEW Sept.
-13: If a supervisor is requesting an investigatory interview, does a faculty member need to remind assistants of this right?
+If a supervisor is requesting an investigatory interview, does a faculty member need to remind assistants of this right?
 And is there an acknowledgement form we can use?

 The bargaining unit member is responsible for invoking the right to representation, and managers are not legally required to remind them of that right.
 Nevertheless, to the extent that a faculty member plans to conduct a meeting with a bargaining unit member that may result in discipline, it would be wise to utilize the acknowledgement form before commencing the meeting.
 A paper copy of this short form can be provided to the unit member, and they can choose to either (1) request the presence of their union rep, or (2) proceed without their union rep. The unit member can then sign and date the form to memorialize their decision.